lsunley/Project4-ML/README.md

 # Project4-ML

-# Project Proposal: Analyzing the Impact of Remote Work on Mental Health
+# Project Proposal: Analyzing what makes a credit applicant a risk
 ### Project Objective:
-This project aims to analyze the impact of remote work on mental health using machine learning techniques.
-By leveraging data, we will work to uncover trends and relationships between remote work conditions, demographic factors, and mental health outcomes.
-The results will provide insights that can inform organizations on best practices for supporting employees' mental health in remote work environments.
+This project aims to analyze traits that customers present when applying for credit and how likely are they to be risk or not based on prior applicants.

 ## Dataset Overview:
-Source: The dataset, Impact_of_Remote_Work_on_Mental_Health.csv
+Source: The dataset, application_record.csv, credit_record.csv
 ### Content:

-Remote work habits

-Mental health indicators

-Demographic details
+Gender

+Own a Car

+Own Realty

+Income

+Family Members/Children

+Income type

+Education

 Other factors